 This is a list of the software and software-adjacent projects that I’ve released publicly.
-Aside from CU Buses, which is available for free on the App Store, they are all hosted on GitHub and released under free software licenses.
+Most of them are hosted on GitHub and released under free or open-source licenses.

 - The Hacker Crackdown: Law and Disorder on the Electronic Frontier by Bruce Sterling (1992)